-Sometimes all you really want is something small and informal with the people you love most.
-Low-key but magical all the same.
-Ballybeg House was exactly what Joanne and Niall wanted for their fun and laid-back wedding.
+Sometimes all you really want from your wedding venue is something small and informal with the people you love most.
+Low-key but magical all the same, Ballybeg House was exactly what Joanne and Niall wanted for their fun and laid-back wedding.

 Situated about an hour outside Dublin city, near Tinahely County Wicklow, it was the perfect location for their closest family and friends to attend and be a part of their special event.

 When it came to their dream wedding, Joanne and Niall had a very clear picture in their minds of an intimate Irish country wedding and knew it would require somewhere unique to make it happen.